mgoyal07/ResuBI/README.md

 4. Update the SQL Server credentials in resume.py
 5. Make a new folder docs where all these files are placed and update the folder path on main.py
 6. Run the main.py file

-Resume.pbix is a pwerBi file where you can see all the results.
-Just connect that file with your SQL server and refresh it.